 What Should be Included in an Employment Handbook?

-There is no legal requirement that you have written employment policies, or an employee handbook.
-Usually, these documents do not have the force of a contract.
-The legal relationship between your company and your employees will be defined either by the at-will employment relationship or by an specific offer letters or contracts you gave to the employee.
+There is no legal requirement mandating written employment policies or an employee handbook.
+Typically, these documents do not hold the force of a contract.
+The legal relationship between your company and your employees is primarily defined by the at-will employment relationship or specific offer letters or contracts you provided to the employee.

-Employee handbooks still serve several useful purposes, however.
-They are a resource for communicating rules and expectations with employees.
-They can reduce confusion about things like vacation accrual, attendance and dress code, and other expectations.
-And, done properly, they can provide some risk protection for the company.
+However, employee handbooks serve several valuable purposes.
+They act as a resource for communicating rules and expectations to employees, helping to reduce confusion regarding matters like vacation accrual, attendance, dress code, and other essential expectations.
+When done correctly, they also provide a layer of risk protection for your company.

 Employment Policies You Should Include in the Handbook

-The following are policies that should be included in your employment handbook, because having them (and following them) can serve to protect the company from liability under certain employment laws:
+The following policies should find a place in your employment handbook, as they can shield your company from liability under specific employment laws:

 Need Help With an Employee Handbook?

-- Introduction/company mission statement.
-This section has no real legal significance, but gives you the opportunity to welcome new employees and to communicate any message you wish to send about the company's mission, vision, and/or culture.
+- Introduction/company mission statement: While not legally significant, this section allows you to welcome new employees and convey messages about the company's mission, vision, and culture.

-- Conflicts of interest / outside employment / off-duty conduct.
-This is used to prevent employees from engaging in activities that conflict or interfere with the performance of their individual duties or the employer’s operations.
+- Conflicts of interest / outside employment / off-duty conduct: Prevent conflicts with activities that interfere with job performance or company operations.

-- Use of employer equipment/vehicles.
-This policy notifies employees that all equipment and supplies issued to them belong to the employer and outlines the employee’s responsibilities with respect to these items.
+- Use of employer equipment/vehicles: Notify employees that company equipment and supplies belong to the employer.

 We can help you review an employment handbook to determine whether it is covered all of the issues relevant to your business, or create a handbook for you if you do not have one.
 You can use the button below to schedule a call back from a member of our team, or give us a call at 781-784-2322.